Policies & Procedures

 The athletic training rooms are open generally 30 minutes after the last practice of the day or end of the game for ice and any injury evaluation needs.

-Please contact Jeff Hogan, head athletic trainer, if you have additional questions or concerns regarding athletic training hours, policies, or procedures.
+Please contact Tina Tubbs MS ATC, director of sports medicine and head athletic trainer, if you have additional questions or concerns regarding athletic training hours, policies, or procedures.

 - Go to Top -